 I wish I hadn’t waited until I was thirty to meditate.
-Its something I knew very little about, I had the common belief that I needed to be able to sit still for as long as possible and clear my mind of all thoughts, I was wrong.
+Its something I knew very little about and I had the common belief that I needed to be able to sit still for as long as possible and clear my mind of all thoughts.
+I was wrong.

-Then Rochelle and Sol came to stay, the online world is such a funny one, we had never met but followed each other on Instagram and YouTube, they’re both from Australia but were in the UK and so I suggested they came to stay for a couple of days, this is where I learnt the true meaning of what it is to meditate.
+Then Rochelle and Sol came to stay.
+The online world is such a funny one, we had never met but followed each other on Instagram and YouTube.
+They’re both from Australia but were in the UK and so I suggested they came to stay for a couple of days.
+This is where I learned the true meaning of what it is to meditate.

 Sitting on my sofa they offered me my first ever guided meditation and my very own mantra.
-Your mantra is a sound, a sound that you can use to bring your mind back to focus, whenever you find yourself drifting off you recite the sound in your mind to give yourself direction.
+Your mantra is a sound, a sound that you can use to bring your mind back to focus.
+Whenever you find yourself drifting off you recite the sound in your mind to give yourself direction.
 The aim was 20 minutes, the timer was set, my feet grounded, hands relaxed in my lap, all I had to do was inhale and exhale.
-Rochelle explained that I didn’t have to think of nothing, there was no white room, it’s not about switching off your thoughts, it’s about letting them run free, think of a river full of thoughts, you watch as they float by, some you’ll let in, others you’ll let pass and whenever you feel yourself being taken by the current you recite your mantra and bring yourself back to shore..
+Rochelle explained that I didn’t have to have to try to think of nothing, there was no white room, it’s not about switching off your thoughts, it’s about letting them run free, think of a river full of thoughts, you watch as they float by, some you’ll let in, others you’ll let pass and whenever you feel yourself being taken by the current you recite your mantra and bring yourself back to shore.

 Your mind starts busy, mine felt like a river on a stormy day, the tide was strong but my mantra was powerful.
 Each time I felt myself being washed away I would bring myself back with my sound.
 I had no idea of time but as the timer began to sound I realised I had switched off.
 After all the craziness and messy thoughts, somewhere my mind had calmed and I had experienced a moment of quiet.
 I was hooked.